-Do you know which actions are critical within your business strategy for your survivability and scalability?
+Do you know which actions are critical within your business strategy to help your business to survive and scale?

 Many entrepreneurs do not have a good strategy for their business.
 There are so many variables to keep your eye on—it is easy to get distracted and lose sight of the critical factors to watch.

-As a society, we are deluged with information from every angle— blog posts, podcasts, and videos have so much information—it is easy in a business to find your efforts spread thin as you race from this to that, trying to take your business to the next level.
+As a society, we are deluged with information from every angle— blog posts, podcasts, and videos have so much information.
+It is easy in a business to find your efforts spread thin as you race from this to that.

-As well, there are many other activities that, while good, are not essential to the success of your business—at least at the front end.
-Things like company culture and bonus structures, philanthropic endeavors, and the Christmas party…all good and important parts of your business ethos, however, they are not essential to the survival of your business.
-And they are not the factors that allow you to eventually scale your business.
+As well, there are many other activities that, while good, are not essential to the success of your business.
+Things like bonus structures, philanthropic endeavors, and the Christmas party—These are good and important parts of your business ethos, however, they are not essential to the survival or scaling of your business.

 Ask yourself: From a bird’s-eye-view, what are the key components of a business?
 Of your business.
 If you understand these and then derive actions from these principles (that you then implement), your business will flourish and you will scale over time.

-Here are five actions that will help you understand how to succeed and help your company stay afloat!
+Here are five actions that will help your business survive and scale!

 One: Keep Overhead Down to Protect Cash Flow

-For example— staff lunches, replacing computers, purchasing company t-shirts—in short, anything not going towards your sales of products is overhead.
-Other items fall into this category as well, such as office rent, advertising, utilities, insurance, etc. These are all the costs related to supporting the business, but they are not the costs directly associated with creating the revenue.
+For example— staff lunches, replacing computers, purchasing company t-shirts.
+In short, anything not going towards your sales of products.
+Other items fall into this category as well, such as office rent, advertising, utilities, insurance, etc. These are all the costs related to supporting the business, but they are not the costs directly associated with creating revenue.

-Where companies get themselves into trouble is that they lose sight of the actions that drain their resources, while not putting more resources into the actions that directly translate into revenue.
+Companies get themselves into trouble when they lose sight of the actions that drain their resources.

-Investopedia has a good article on calculating overhead ratios.
+Investopedia wrote a good article on calculating overhead ratios.